 HELENA AND AURORA RANGE (BUNGALBIN)

 “No Go” Areas for mining is not a new concept.
 On the international scene they are referred to as “No Go” Zones.
 In 2003, the International Council on Mining and Metals (ICMM) committed to considering World Heritage Sites1 as off-limits to mineral development.
+This was also known as the "No-go commitment".
 Such a commitment has not yet occurred for IUCN I-IV protected areas2 (World Conservation Union).
 Marta Miranda provides more details in Chapter 1 of Framework for Responsible Mining: A Guide to Evolving Standards (published in 2005).

 Miranda states that to identify whether an environmentally sensitive area might qualify as a "no go" zone, " ... biological criteria such as species richness, endemism, intactness, and rarity can be used ...".
 However, Mirander further qualifies this indicating that the final definition of a "no go" zone will be dependent on negotiations with stakeholders and the degree of risk they are willing to accept.